-From a closeted artist in India to a Manhattan-based singer-songwriter, here are our #FollowFriday selections for the week
+From a queer Muslim activist to an 11-year-old “drag kid” who inspires people young and old, here are our #FollowFriday selections for the week

 Would the modern world exist without the Internet?
 Probably not.
 If something happens in the real world and it doesn’t get posted to the Internet, did it really happen?
 The answer is most likely a resounding “no”.
 The web controls nearly every aspect of our lives, from how we get around to how we get laid, from talking to our friends and family to learning about the world.
 Yes, the Internet is calling the shots these days and you don’t want to make it angry.
 While the Internet might not have a life of its own yet, the web has become one of the most powerful resources mankind has ever discovered.